The Holocaust in Belarus: Saving Jews

 As of 1 January 2017, the Yad Vashem in Israel recognized 641 Belarusians as Righteous Among the Nations.
 All of the awards were granted after the dissolution of the Soviet Union.
 Many of the distinguished individuals came from Minsk and are already deceased.

 Postwar research

-In the 1970s and 1980s, historian and Soviet refusenik Daniel Romanovsky, who later emigrated to Israel, interviewed over 100 witnesses, including Jews, Russians, and Belarusians from the vicinity, recording their accounts of the "Holocaust by bullets".
+In the 1970s and 1980s, historian and Soviet refusenik Daniel Romanovsky, who later immigrated to Israel, interviewed over 100 witnesses, including Jews, Russians, and Belarusians from the vicinity, recording their accounts of the "Holocaust by bullets".
 Research on the topic was challenging in the Soviet Union because of government restrictions.
 Nevertheless, based on his interviews, Romanovsky concluded that the open-type ghettos in Belarusian towns were the result of the prior concentration of the entire Jewish communities in prescribed areas.
 No walls were required.
 According to Leonid Rein, the collaboration with the Germans by some non-Jews was in part a result of attitudes developed under Soviet rule; namely, the practice of conforming to a totalitarian state, sometimes pejoratively called Homo Sovieticus.